CAMmag logo

 The single seat is flat and still a very fashionable ‘Bobber’ style and there’s even more flashy bling in the form of a chrome-plated chain guard.

-Though this MZV Cambridge is an original 1975-ish moped, it’d still be a very cool machine to ride in 2020—but it’s 45 years old!
+Though this MZV Cambridge is an original 1978 moped, it’d still be a very cool machine to ride in 2020—but it’s over 40 years old!

 The silencer is some after-market pattern system that hasn’t been adapted to mount particularly well, but looks in keeping with the bike, and isn’t too dissimilar from the style of the originally fitted sort of system.
 The exhaust downpipe is 32mm diameter, which looks big and business-like too.